Alex-wcl/yet-another-storm-ui/README.md

  ![image](https://raw.githubusercontent.com/deepnighttwo/yet-another-storm-ui/master/README.img/head.png)

-# Settings tab

-Settings tab now has one setting only.
-In case there are more than one storm cluster, yasu supports switch storm restful URL in this tab.
-Specify a new URL and click the "Update Storm URL" button, the new URL will be stored in cookie and sent to server.
-And the UI's data will comes from the new URL.

 ## Overview tab

 Overview tab is quite the same like the storm origin UI, including Cluster Summary, Topology Summary, Supervisor Summary and Cluster Config.